River Doe: Course

 The source of the river is found at a place named God's Bridge where Chapel Beck disappears underground and the Doe begins.
-The river flows south west, fed by a number of small unnamed springs on the valley sides.
-The first named tributary is Light Water Spring which feeds north west into the river near a disused quarry.
+The river flows southwest, fed by several small unnamed springs on the valley sides.
+The first named tributary is Light Water Spring which feeds northwest into the river near a disused quarry.
 Near Twisleton Dale House, the river can be crossed by some stepping stones at a fording point as well as some 700 yd later near the disused granite quarry.
-Further down stream near Twisleton Hall there are another set of stepping stones at a fording point just above Beezley Falls.
+Further downstream near Twisleton Hall, there is another set of stepping stones at a fording point just above Beezley Falls.
 After flowing under a footbridge, there are another set of falls, Snow Falls, just below the quarry which is operated by Hanson.
 The river continues past several disused quarries and a footbridge until it reaches the town of Ingleton where it forms a confluence with the River Twiss.